-Pyramid and Ball Lakes Trail is a 4 mile moderately trafficked out and back trail located near Bonners Ferry, Idaho that offers scenic views and is rated as moderate.
+Pyramid and Ball Lakes Trail is a 5.8 mile moderately trafficked out and back trail located near Bonners Ferry, Idaho that features a lake and is rated as moderate.
 The trail is primarily used for hiking, trail running, and nature trips and is best used from July until October.
 Dogs are also able to use this trail.

 Good hike with good friends, and family!